thebkv/bkv/Daniel_06.md

 - The **Angel** is the **Inner Messenger of Innocency**—pure integrity that neutralizes the destructive forces by presence alone.

 The principle revealed: **When the consciousness stands in complete stillness and integrity, even the most primal energies become harmless.**

+_The chapter unfolds as the victory of spiritual order over reactive impulse — a drama of stillness prevailing over motion._

 ---